bbengfort/mirrorfs/README.md

 - If `Getattr` is not implemented will use `Attr` and fill in zero values.
 - `Setattr` is used to communicate changes to a file size, e.g. truncate.
 - `Create` creates and opens a file handle; the node is also used as a handle since it has an open reference to the file object in mirror.
+- If `Open` is not implemented it will always succeed and the node itself will be returned as the handle.
+- `Fsync` is a low level op, telling the OS to flush its buffers to physical media. `Flush` tells an application to flush its internal buffers out to the OS.

 ### Reference

 This section contains a complete listing of interfaces that can be implemented by a bazil.org/fuse application.
+Note that syscall error numbers can be found [here](https://gist.github.com/bbengfort/cb0f999284a42ee993bb8cbdc1e0dfec).

 #### FS Interfaces